Vegan Vegetarian Recipes

 Parsley sprig

-1. Put prepared broccoli into a 4-quart (4 liter) saucepan.
-Add 3/4 C. (177 ml) water, cover, and bring to a boil over high heat.
-Turn heat down to low, and steam 4 to 5 minutes or until broccoli is just tender.
+1. Place the broccoli into a 4-quart (4 liter) saucepan.
+Add about one-half inch (1 cm) water, cover, and bring to a boil over high heat.
+Reduce the heat to low, and steam 3 to 5 minutes, or until the broccoli is just fork tender.

-2. Transfer broccoli to the food processor.
-Add lemon juice, water, salt, and olive oil and process until pureed but still textured.
-Adjust seasoning to taste.
-Remove to an attractive serving bowl and garnish with a twisted slice of lemon and a sprig of parsley.
-Serves 4 to 5.
+2. Using a slotted spoon, transfer the broccoli to the food processor.
+Add the water, lemon juice, olive oil, if using, and salt and process until creamy but still slightly textured.
+Adjust the seasoning if needed and transfer to an attractive serving bowl.
+Finish with a garnish of parsley and a twisted slice of lemon.

 When you want a brilliant accent of color, you can count on this appealing combo of root vegetables.
-It's the ideal marriage--both partners are endowed with natural sweetness.
+It's the ideal marriage--both partners are endowed with natural sweetness and contribute a pleasant balance to the festive meal.
+To enhance the sweetness, use agave nectar or maple syrup.
+This recipe makes an easy dish that can be prepared a day ahead and simply reheated at 350 degrees (Gas Mark 4) for about 10 minutes.

 4 large carrots, sliced